 Clari: How does marketing fit into your org structure?

-Clari: What do you do to make sure the two teams are aligned?
+Clari: What do you do to make sure that the two teams are aligned?

 SF: We have a Thursday afternoon meeting between sales and marketing to bring the leaders on both sides to the table.
 We pick issues and hash them out.
 It ends up being a debate with a lot of candor and actionable takeaways that align both sales and marketing to hold each other accountable to what the business needs.